Updating the PVR80

 Please note that the following photos and instructions are based on the invaluable information found here, and here.

-None of the work - except the photographs - belongs to me.
+None of the original discovery work belongs to me.

 The serial cable is a 'straight-through' 9-pin cable (pin 2 to pin 2, pin 3 to pin 3 etc.) with a male connector on one end and a female connector on the other.
 The end with the pins may have fixing screws or threaded bushes which you will need to remove to prevent them catching on the PVR80 socket.